avocadohooman/linear-regression/README.md

 No machine learning libraries will be used for this project, to better understand the fundamentals of machine learning.

+In step 1 I will create a simple linear regression model, without training.

+Step 2 will then incorporate the gradient descent algorithm to train my model for higher confidence.

 ## Usage

 ```